Shaifhassan/Opera-Easy-Script/docs/readme.md

-### README: Generating Transaction Code List from Payload.json
+## README

 #### Introduction

-This guide explains how to use the `Payload.json` file to generate a list of transaction codes for a given resort or company.
-The transaction codes are generated based on specific groups, subgroups, categories, and identifiers defined in the payload.
-The output is typically a set of SQL scripts to insert the generated transaction codes into a database.
+This guide explains how to use the `Payload.json` file to generate a list of transaction codes import scripts for a given resort.
+This script generate transaction code groups, subgroups, transaction codes, generates import scripts.
+The output is typically a set of SQL scripts to insert the generated transaction codes into opera database.

+The Following script generate transaction code based on Transaction code template defined in [Transaction Code Standard] although this can be customized

+---

 #### Payload Structure

 The `Payload.json` file is structured to include various data elements necessary for generating transaction codes.
 Below is a breakdown of the key sections:

-1. **Resort**: Identifies the resort or company for which the transaction codes are being generated.
+1. **Resort**: Identifies the resort for which the transaction codes are being generated.

 2. **Options**:

-   - **Groups**: Defines the major categories (groups) of transactions, each with a unique code and description.
+   - **Groups**: Defines the groups of transactions, each with a unique code and description.
-   - **Identifiers**: Specific identifiers used to differentiate transactions within the same group.
+   - **Identifiers**: Specific identifiers used to create mutliple set of transaction codes for each sequence.
    - **Categories**: Further classification of transactions within groups, with options for itemization and tax settings.

 3. **Sequences**: Details how transaction codes are to be generated, specifying the order and structure of groups and categories.